MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/auto-build-package-uwp-apps.md

 AppxPackages\MyUWPApp__$(AppxVersion)_x86_x64_ARM_bundle.appxupload
 ```

 >Note.
 You have to manually activate this build.
 You can use it to update existing apps but you can’t use it to for your first submission to the Store.
-For more information, see [Create and manage Store submissions by using Windows Store Services.](https://msdn.microsoft.com/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services)
+For more information, see [Create and manage Store submissions by using Microsoft Store Services.](https://msdn.microsoft.com/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services)

 ## Best Practices